raphaelpaiva/JTrace/README.md

     - Specular Shader

 ### Materials
-  * Colored materials with Diffuse, Ambient and specular coefficients.
+  * Colored materials with Diffuse, Ambient and specular coefficients;
+  * Texturized materials.

 ### Tracer Listener Model
   * All external interaction is done by listeners, such as: